immasei/java-xxl-chess/README.md

 ### Acknowledgement

-The codebase is provided by unit **INFO1113 - University of Sydney.**
+The initial project setup was provided by **INFO1113 - University of Sydney**.
+All functionalities were implemented by me, unless otherwise noted.